approximately-equal/kingmaker-thesis/contents/matter/background.typ

 Early social choice theory was far more concerned with voting as a procedure than of social welfare as an ideal.

-One such precursor, Pliny the Younger---a Roman magistrate---wrote a letter to Titius Aristo on June 24, 105 @mclean-1995-classics, describing the a criminal trial which he presided over.
+One such precursor, Pliny the Younger---a Roman magistrate---wrote a letter to Titius Aristo on June 24, 105 @mclean-1995-classics, describing a criminal trial which he presided over.
 Under the traditional senate procedures, there would first be a vote of innocence or guilt, and then if guilty, vote on a punishment, either exile or execution.
 Of the three proposals, acquittal, exile, or execution, acquittal held the plurality of supporters, but not the majority, although exile would have won in a direct two-way vote against either acquittal or execution.
-Pliny expected that guilt would won, and then execution.
+Pliny expected that guilt would win, and then execution.
 Being in favor of exile, he proposed a novel three-way election.
 This had the desired effect; supporters of execution withdrew their proposal, as acquittal would win if they split the vote for exile.
 The vote defaulted to a two-way election between acquittal and exile, which exile won.

 This is one of the earliest recorded instances of voting manipulation.
-Pliny deliberately changed the voting rules so that execution would have split the vote between exile and execution, leading to acquittal.
-In response the voters changed strategies and voted for the second best option.
+Pliny deliberately changed the voting rules so that execution would split the vote between exile and execution, leading to acquittal.
+In response the voters changed strategies and voted for the second-best option.

 Other notable precursors include Catalan Ramon Lull (1232--1316) and the German Nikolaus Von Kues (1401--1464).
 Ramon Lull produced, among other things, what is now known as Copeland (or Lull's) method, in which the winner is the candidate with the most pairwise wins against other candidates via ranked ballots @copeland1951reasonable.
 Von Kues is known for proposing what is now known as Borda's method @hägele2008cusa.